KennethHoff/SourceGenerators/README.md

 * `ApplyGenericSchema(Type, Type)` - Applies a generic schema to a type.
   * Example: `ApplyGenericSchema(typeof(MyClass<>), typeof(MySchema<>))` will apply the schema `MySchema<T>` to the type `MyClass<>`.
-  * Note: This is useful if you want to apply a schema to a generic type.
+  * This is useful if you want to apply a schema to a generic type.
   * Note: The number of generic arguments must match.

 * `ConfigureEvents(Action<TSchemaEventConfiguration> action)` - Configures the events that are fired during the generation process.